-Credit Card Practices
+Credit Card Practices (Prior Year)

-Policy #315, regarding credit cards, Section (f) states that the CFO shall maintain a list of all credit cards and long with the name of the employee it has been issue to, the date and date returned, including employee initials.
+Policy #315, regarding credit cards, Section (f) states that the CFO shall maintain a list of all credit cards and along with the name of the employee it has been issued to, the date and date returned, including employee initials.
 We could not determine if the credit card listing was maintained by issuer.
 The commission should consider updating this policy for common practice or develop the listing indicated.